alexandruserban/worddefine/README.md

 ================================
 ## About ##

-Use this node package to get the dfinition of a word.
+Use this node package to get the definition of a word.

 ## Install ##